jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

 # Configuration

 This document describes most of the settings.
-It also contains additional info about the available default policies.
+It also contains additional info about the available default steps and policies.

-A policy should be interpreted as a 'mail processing step'.
+A policy should be interpreted as a 'mail processing step' which may entirely block the processing.
 It can be used to check a condition; but it can also actually perform a step in the ticket creation/update process (for example: matching a caller).

 Mailbox settings are mostly similar to [Combodo's original version](https://www.itophub.io/wiki/page?id=extensions%3Aticket-from-email).